 The PayPal business model is a fintech, and also a classic two-sided platform.
 On one side, there are merchants, the businesses that use PayPal services in order to make financial transactions, with security and trust.
-On the other side, there the consumers, the users, mostly individuals, who will make payments through the platform, inside the merchants’ websites.
+On the other side, there are the consumers, the users, mostly individuals, who will make payments through the platform, inside the merchants’ websites.
 If you think back some decades, sending money overseas was a big problem, and PayPal offered a revolutionary solution, by allowing the transactions to be done in a much simpler and cheaper way than banks and other financial companies.
 Nowadays, PayPal reaches over 200 countries and has more than 300 million users all over the world.
 Let’s understand how PayPal’s business model has grown so much over the past years.

 A brief history of PayPal